sarahajuarez11/sarahajuarez11.github.io/_posts/2019-09-16-KNN-Classifier.md

 date: 2019-09-16
 header:
   image: "/images/anhui.jpg"
-excerpt: "This is an assignment I worked on in my Machine Learning class."
+excerpt: "This is an assignment I worked on in my Machine Learning class where I implemented a K-Nearest Neighbors algorithm."
 mathjax: "true"
 ---

-## Question 1 (3 points)
-### Machine learning definitions:
-Our purpose is to create a coin classification system for a vending machine.
-What types of Machine Learning, if any, best describe the following scenarios?
-Please provide a brief explanation.

-**(1 point) (i)** The exact specifications of each coin are measured by an engineer.
-The vending machine recognizes a given coin based on these specifications.

-*This can not be described as a type of machine learning because the machine isn’t learning from the data, it is just going through an algorithm to determine which coin is which.*

-**(1 point) (ii)** An algorithm is presented with a large set of labeled coins and uses this data to infer decision boundaries, based on which the vending machine classifies new coins.

-*This can be described as a supervised/predictive learning because there is training data with labels that the machine learns from in order to classify new coins.*

-**(1 point) (iii)** An algorithm is successively presented with coins.
-Each time the algorithm makes a decision about the coin type and checks the correctness of the decision with the engineer.
-Based on the engineer’s answer, the algorithm refines the process with which it makes the decision for the next coin.

-*This can be described as reinforcement learning because there are no predetermined labels, the machine learns the optimal classification based on the feedback it receives from the engineer.*

-## Question 2 (7 points)

-### Classifying benign vs malignant tumors:
+## Classifying Benign vs Malignant Tumors
-We would like to classify if a tumor is benign or malign based on its attributes.
-We use data from the following UCI Machine Learning Repository: https://archive.ics.uci.edu/ml/datasets/breast+cancer+wisconsin+(original).
+The main purpose of this project was to classify whether a tumor is benign or malign based on its attributes.
+This was done using data from the following UCI Machine Learning Repository: https://archive.ics.uci.edu/ml/datasets/breast+cancer+wisconsin+(original).
-Inside “Homework 1” folder on Piazza you can find three files including the train and test data (named “hw1 question1 train.csv”, “hw1 question1 dev.csv”, and ”hw1 question1 test.csv”)
+The three files csv files used (named “hw1 question1 train.csv”, “hw1 question1 dev.csv”, and ”hw1 question1 test.csv”) can be found on my GitHub under "K-NN Classifier".
-for our experiments.
-The rows of these files refer to the data samples, while the columns denote the features (columns 1-9) and the class variable (column 10), as described bellow:
+The rows of these files represent the data samples, while columns 1-9 are the features and the class variable is column 10, as described bellow:

 1. Clump Thickness: discrete values {1, 10}
 2. Uniformity of Cell Size: discrete values {1, 10}
 3. Uniformity of Cell Shape: discrete values {1, 10}
 4. Marginal Adhesion: discrete values {1, 10}
 5. Single Epithelial Cell Size: discrete values {1, 10}
 6. Bare Nuclei: discrete values {1, 10}
 7. Bland Chromatin: discrete values {1, 10}
 8. Normal Nucleoli: discrete values {1, 10}
 9. Mitoses: discrete values {1, 10}
-10. Class: 2 for benign, 4 for malignant (this is the outcome)
+10. Class: 2 for benign, 4 for malignant

 ```python